My dear law students,

 The facts make for sober reading.
 This was 1928 and yet, when you read this case, you are gripped by familiar tidings; that in many cases relating to women’s safety and welfare, the law is helpless in the face of society’s intransigence.

-The judgment ends with the following line: ‘This is our judgment, first that such evildoers may be punished, secondly that an innocent girl, may be avenged so far as we can avenge her and, thirdly, in order that those who will not learn by reason may be taught by fear.”
+The judgment ends with the following line: ‘This is our judgment, first that such evildoers may be punished, secondly that an innocent girl, maybe avenged so far as we can avenge her and, thirdly, so that those who will not learn by reason may be taught by fear.”

 My dear law students, please read this case to understand a certain jurisprudential point with which you may or may not agree.